-At the end of the Kritik der reinen Vernunft (B 832-833), Kant proposes that reason's interest is governed by the following three questions: 1) what can I know?; 2) what should I do?; and what am I able to hope for?
-In the Logik (Weischedel ed., 447-448), Kant proposes that the highest concern of philosophy is an understanding of the relationship of all knowledge and reason to the final end of human reason under which all other ends are subordinated and by which all ends are united.
+At the end of the Critique of Pure Reason (B 832-833), Kant proposes that reason's interest is governed by the following three questions: 1) what can I know?; 2) what should I do?; and what am I able to hope for?
+In the Logic (AA IX: 24-5), Kant proposes that the highest concern of philosophy is an understanding of the relationship of all knowledge and reason to the final end of human reason under which all other ends are subordinated and by which all ends are united.
 This concern results in the division of philosophy's work according to four questions: 1) "what can I know?"
 (Metaphysics); 2) "what should I do?"
 (Practical Philosophy); 3) what can I hope?
 (Religion); and 4) what is a human being?
 (Anthropology).

 Just what can humanity hope for?
-Certainly crucial to this question is the recognition of what is unrealistic hope.
-In Religion innerhalb der Grenzen der bloßen Vernunft (Weischedel ed., 749), Kant states clearly that the goal of religion is not the conquering of the evil principle but the breaking of its power.
+Certainly, crucial to this question is the recognition of what is unrealistic hope.
+In Religion within the Boundaries of Mere Reason (AA VI: 82-83), Kant states clearly that the goal of religion is not the conquering of the evil principle but the breaking of its power.
 In other words, the infantile fantasy of a state of moral perfection is clearly rejected.
-Earlier in the same text (718), Kant approvingly quotes a second time (first in Die Metaphysik der Sitten [Weischedel ed., 528]) the poem "On the Origin of Evil" from Albrecht Haller that "The world with its defects/is better than a realm of will-less angels."
+Earlier in the same text (AA VI: 65) Kant approvingly quotes a second time (first in The Metaphysics of Morals [AA VI: 397]) the poem "On the Origin of Evil" from Albrecht Haller that "The world with its defects/is better than a realm of will-less angels."
 Even where Kant appears to question the possibility of a moral revolution of the heart by asking "... how could one expect to construct something completely straight from such crooked wood?"
-(Weischedel ed., 760), he answers in the expected manner of Critical Idealism: we should not fold our hands and wait for God (i.e., to wait for external assistance), but we should proceed as if everything depended upon us.
+(Religion AA VI: 100), he answers in the expected manner of Critical Idealism: we should not fold our hands and wait for God (i.e., to wait for external assistance), but we should proceed as if everything depended upon us (Religion AA VI: 101).22 morality a priori dispensable or transform this into a mechanism of imitation."
+(Critique of Judgment, AA V: 283).
+See as well, Religion AA VI: 65 and 65.